getBoolean/ebook2kavita/README.md

 ## About

 This script converts the JLN folder structure to a Kavita folder structure.
 Only EPUB files are copied to the target directory.
+The series name added to the EPUB metadata is the name of the folder containing the EPUB folder.
+The series index is extracted from the EPUB filename using regex.

 JLN folder structure: